 An index of the Aleutian Low, which will be summarized using the North Pacific Index (NPI) representing different sea-level pressures.
 Here, negative values of the NPI represent low sea-level pressures, and hence an intense Aleutian Low, which is hypothesized to be beneficial for sablefish recruitment,

-An index of the PDO, derived as the leading mode of North Pacific sea surface temperature variability.
-Here, positive values of the PDO are indicative of warmer temperatures, which are thought to be favorable for sablefish growth, but also favorable for increasing system connectivity,
+The PDO index, derived as the leading mode of North Pacific sea surface temperature variability.
+Here, positive values of the PDO reflect warmer temperatures, which are thought to be favorable for sablefish growth, but also favorable for increasing system connectivity,

-An index for eddy kinetic energy anomalies average across the months of April to June derived using gridded altimetry data.
+An index for eddy kinetic energy anomalies averaged across the months of April to June derived using gridded altimetry data.
 Periods of April to June are chosen given that these periods generally encapsulate the critical period in which juveniles need to be advected onto the shelf and into onshore regions.
 Positive anomalies here will represent strong eddy activity, and hence increased productivity and improved recruitment conditions,

 An index of July upwelling favorable winds across Alaska will be incorporated.
 While studies have found that regional indices of upwelling in the EGOA correspond to favorable recruitment events, I believe that it would be more appropriate to utilize an Alaska wide index of upwelling (given reasons discussed above).